-- Write something and share it with only your friends and family all at the same time - · Speak to friends and family from all over the world - · Link up with people who have similar interests or hobbies
+- Write something and share it with only your friends and family all at the same time - Speak to friends and family from all over the world - Link up with people who have similar interests or hobbies

-You may have heard about two of the most popular social media sites when watching the TV.
+You may have heard about two of the most popular social media sites when watching the TV, particularly the News.
 These two sites are called Facebook and Twitter.
+These are the symbols that you may have seen.